sesdave/Esusu/README.md

 	Request Payload	: {"emails": ["some_email_id@gmail.com"]}

 	HTTP status code: HTTP_200_OK or HTTP_400_BAD_REQUEST or HTTP_401_UNAUTHORISED

+x.
+User - Accept Group Invitation
+Accept the email inorder to join group.

+User will recieve an email on when the invite email is sent.

+	Endpoint 	: /api/accept_invitation/<invitation_code>/
+	Request Type 	: GET

+	Response Http status codes : HTTP_200_OK or HTTP_404_NO_CONTENT

 ## Invite is sent to email address to be confirmed before you are part of the group